 What does a typical day look like for you?

 Kate is usually cleaning, cooking or making art.
 Jonah and I are usually working on a boat project or having cozy cuddle time.
-We like to row around in the harbor a lot and visit other people who live on boats or check our crab pods.
+We like to row around in the harbor a lot and visit other people who live on boats or check our crab pots.
 We listen to talk radio around dinner time.

 You know, that sort of stuff.